uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

-## Change minions' Salt version
+## Change Salt/SUSE Manager tools version in minion or client

-By default minions will get the latest stable Salt version for their distro (for SLE systems this means the version shipping with the latest stable SUSE Manager repos).
+By default minions will get the latest stable Salt version for their distro (for SLE systems this means the version shipping with the latest stable SUSE Manager Tools repo).
 You can use the `version` variable to override this and set a particular version of Salt - values taken are the same as the SUSE Manager versions (such as `3-nightly` or `head`).
 The version identified can be omitted to take the default for the distro, so `stable` and `nightly` are legal values too.

+The same mechanism works for clients, in that case the SUSE Manager Tools versions change instead of Salt.
+For example, `version = "head"` will install SUSE Manager Tools from the upcoming SUSE Manager major release.

 A libvirt example follows: